plan-systems/design-docs/README.md

     type Block struct {

         // An optional, name/label for this Block (i.e. a field-name).
-        // A Block's label conforms to the context/protocol it's being with (as applicable).
+        // A Block's label conforms to the context/protocol it's being used with (as applicable).
         Label      string

         // Like a MIME type, this descriptor self-describes the data format of Block.Content.